MicrosoftDocs/azure-devops-docs/release-notes/2015/dec-10-team-services.md

 ##On-Premises support for Exploratory Testing extension:

-You can now use the browser-based exploratory testing extension to connect to your on-premises Team Foundation Servers (TFS 2015 RTM and TFS 2015 Update1), in addition to your Visual Studio Team Services accounts.
+You can now use the browser-based exploratory testing extension to connect to your on-premises Team Foundation Servers (TFS 2015 RTM and TFS 2015 Update1), in addition to your VSTS accounts.
 Support for TFS 2013 and TFS 2012 will be coming later.

 ![Connecting to your TFS server](_img/12_10_06.png)